 - 1. Introduce, maintain, and continue to grow standards of professional conduct and actively seek opportunities to grow professionally - 2.
-Plan, create, and implement learning opportunities and environments for the diverse learning needs of all children - 3.
-Plan, conduct, and interpret appropriate assessments to inform decisions about curriculum and teaching/learning interactions to support communication with others and to inform programmatic decisions - 4.
-Create respectful and reciprocal partnerships with families and communities that support and empower children's development and learning
+Use their understanding of child development to create environments that are healthy, respectful, supportive, and challenging for each child - 3.
+Plan, create, and implement learning opportunities and environments for the diverse learning needs of all children - 4.
+Understand and articulate the purpose, benefits, and goals of assessments, observations, documentation, and other researched-based strategies in a responsible way, in partnership with families and other professionals, to positively impact the development of each child - 5.
+Create respectful and reciprocal partnerships with families and communities that support and empower children and engage families in their children's development and learning - 6.
+Demonstrate knowledgeable, reflective and critical evaluations of their work, make informed decisions that integrate ethical guidelines, and advocate for comprehensive educational practices and policies